Forests in Canada

 Indigenous Communities

-Indigenous peoples are an integral part of the communities where we operate.
-The needs and perspectives of Indigenous communities are relevant to many of our management and business decisions, including the use of public land and resources.
-We will continue to work with local Indigenous communities to support and grow their participation in the forest sector.
-Building and maintaining relationships is key to achieving these outcomes.
+Indigenous peoples are an integral part of the communities and environment where we operate.
+Their needs and perspectives are relevant to many of our management and business decisions, including the responsible use of public land and resources.
+We work with communities to identify and help to protect historically and culturally significant sites and values across their traditional lands and territories.
+We work closely with local Indigenous communities to foster open communication and collaboration, and to promote, increase and support their participation in the forest sector.

 Our commitment